Loews Corporation: History

 Loews sold the theater business in 1985 (it continued operating under the Loew's brand name, while the investment operates as Loews).
 Laurence Tisch briefly owned, through Loews, a significant portion of US television and radio broadcaster CBS in the 1980s.
 As chairman of CBS, he also approved the deal that brought late-night host David Letterman to the network from NBC.
 Loews involvement in CBS ended in 1995, with the sale of CBS to Westinghouse Electric Corporation for $5.4 billion.

 In the past two decades, Loews further diversified into the energy business.
 In 1989, the company acquired Diamond M Drilling.
 The subsidiary acquired ODECO in 1992, adding 39 oil rigs.
 A year later, the combined businesses were renamed Diamond Offshore.
 The operating subsidiary, which went public in 1995, provides contract drilling services to the energy industry globally.

 In 2003, Loews purchased Texas Gas Transmission, then bought Gulf South Pipeline Company a year later.
 These two companies were consolidated into a new entity, Boardwalk Pipeline Partners, which went public in 2005.
 Structured as a midstream master limited partnership (MLP), Boardwalk Pipeline provides transportation, storage, gathering, and processing of natural gas and liquids for its customers.

 On May 10, 2006, Loews Corporation announced that it would offer 15 million shares of Carolina Group via a public offering, with the proceeds to be used for general corporate purposes.
 The sale's value was $740 million.

 Loews Corporation was the parent company of Bulova until 2007, when it sold the company to Citizen Watch.

-On June 4, 2007, Loews Corporation announced it would acquire a portion of the operations of Dominion Resources for 4.025 billion dollars.
+On June 4, 2007, Loews Corporation announced it would acquire a portion of the operations of Dominion Resources for $4.03 billion dollars.
 Loews rebranded the assets HighMount Exploration & Production.
 This wholly owned subsidiary is engaged in the exploration and production of natural gas and natural gas liquids.
 On May 23, 2014, Loews announced that HighMount is pursuing strategic alternatives, including a potential sale of business.
-HighMont was sold later that year to the private equity firm EnerVest.
+HighMount was sold later that year to the private equity firm EnerVest.